Bon-Adrien Jeannot de Moncey

-Bon-Adrien Jeannot de Moncey (or Jannot de Moncey), 1st Duke of Conegliano (31 July 1754 – 20 April 1842) was a French military officer and a prominent commander in the French Revolutionary Wars and later a Marshal of the Empire during the Napoleonic Wars.
+Bon-Adrien Jeannot de Moncey (or Jannot de Moncey), 1st duc de Conegliano (31 July 1754 – 20 April 1842) was a French military officer and a prominent commander in the French Revolutionary Wars and later a Marshal of the Empire during the Napoleonic Wars.
 He later became governor of the Hôtel des Invalides.
-MONCEY is one of the names inscribed under the Arc de Triomphe, on Column 33.
+Moncey is one of the names inscribed under the Arc de Triomphe, on Column 33.

-Biography
+Early life and family

 Moncey was born on 31 July 1754 in Palise or Moncey, Doubs.
 His father was a lawyer from Besançon.
 During his childhood, he twice enlisted in the French Army, but his father procured his discharge on both occasions.
-His desire was at last gratified in 1778, when he received a commission.
+His desire to be in the army was at last gratified when he received a commission in 1778.